yiannis-spyridakis/cordova-plugin-fcm-with-dependecy-updated/README.md

 ##### FCM.requestPushPermission()

-Grant run-time permission to receive push notifications (will trigger user permission dialog). iOS & Android 13+ (Android <= 12 will not display any system dialog and immediately return true).
+Grant run-time permission to receive push notifications (will trigger user permission dialog). iOS & Android 13+ (Android <= 12 does not display any system dialog and immediately returns the value of `hasPermission`).

 On Android, the `POST_NOTIFICATIONS` permission has been added to the `AndroidManifest.xml`.